diasurgical/devilutionx-graphics-tools/README.md

 Converts CL2 files to CLX.
 Run `cl22clx --help` for more information.

+## clx2pcx

+Converts CLX files to PCX.
+Run `clx2pcx --help` for more information.

 ## pcx2clx

 Converts PCX files to CLX.
 Run `pcx2clx --help` for more information.